Jake McCarthy Player Props: Diamondbacks vs. Angels

 Jake McCarthy At The Plate

-- McCarthy is hitting .247 with four doubles, four triples, two home runs and 15 walks.
+- McCarthy is hitting .247 with four doubles, five triples, two home runs and 15 walks.

-- He has gone deep in two of 50 games played this year, and in 1.1% of his plate appearances.
+- He has hit a long ball in two of 51 games played this year, and in 1.1% of his plate appearances.

-- McCarthy has driven in a run in nine games this season (18.0%), including one multiple-RBI game.
+- McCarthy has driven in a run in 10 games this season (19.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.